The importance of vitamin d

 Dr Zoe Williams said: “Addressing Vitamin D deficiency in the UK is clearly of importance to the nation’s health so it’s great to see Warburtons raising the issue with this report.
 It really highlights how much there is to do to increase the public’s knowledge about Vitamin D – just expecting people to buy over the counter supplements is not sufficient action, especially since those most affected are the least likely to be able to do so.

-“More focus needs to be put on education, free access to vitamin D supplementation and fortification of foods, like the Warburtons Half White Half Wholemeal loaf.
+“More focus needs to be put on education, free access to vitamin D supplementation and fortification of foods.
 These are three very important easily accessible solutions in helping to reduce the deficiency levels in the UK.”

 Profession Adrian Martineau, Clinical Professor of Respiratory Infection and Immunity at Queen Mary University of London said: “The important role Vitamin D has on our muscles and bones is something that is widely accepted and endorsed by the medical community, yet as this report clearly outlines, there is a significant disconnect when it comes to how much the public know.